5 Ways to Secure Endpoints for Your Organization

 Protecting Your Employees

 To combat endpoint degradation, and IT fatigue, your tech leadership needs to have a thorough understanding of what's happening on an organization-wide to device-by-device basis.
 This level of oversight is critical in thwarting threats, responding to suspicious events, and keeping employees secure both in and out of the office network.
-Here are six ways to move your company in this direction:
+Here are five ways to move your company in this direction:

-- Outfit employee endpoints with anti-virus software, multi-factor authentication, and automated application updates.
+Outfit employee endpoints with anti-virus software, multi-factor authentication, and automated application updates.
 These simple protections will go far in securing your client data.

-- Delete unnecessary customer and employee data from endpoint devices.
+Delete unnecessary customer and employee data from endpoint devices.
 Routine data minimization is not only an industry best practice, it decreases the chances of accidental loss or corruption.

-- Consider implementing Microsoft's Enterprise Mobility + Security.
-This suite combines Azure Active Directory, Rights Management, Intune, and Threat Analytics for cost effective, comprehensive security across devices, applications, and data.
-Automated behavioral analytics identify suspicious activities, before they become a problem.
+Consider implementing Microsoft's Enterprise Mobility + Security.
+This suite combines Azure Active Directory, Rights Management, InTune, and Threat Analytics for cost-effective, comprehensive security across devices, applications, and data.
+Automated behavioral analytics identify suspicious activities before they become a problem.

-- Keep your certifications and technology up to date.
+Keep your certifications and technology up to date.
 Ensure your company has implemented routine patches for endpoints, and that all licensing reflects the latest in compliance and regulatory standards.

 Update your security and recovery plans to reflect the latest additions/changes to your network infrastructure.
 This is imperative if you have added new mobile, IoT, or on-premise resources.